OpenTechSchool/www.opentechschool.org/projects/index.md

 ## Hackership

 After working in the industry for some time, you might get tired of your field and want to learn something new or switch into a different field.
 That's exactly what Hackership wants to help you with.
 Consider it like the Continuous Learning Group for experienced Developers.
-Over the course of three month, this peer-learning, self-driven format wants to get you from being a good developer to becoming a great Hacker.
+Over the course of three months, this peer-learning, self-driven format wants to get you from being a good developer to becoming a great Hacker.

 [Learn more about "Hackership" here](/projects/hackership/)